 I do love a good mystery, and since my mom and some others have been asking what I’d recommend, I thought I’d follow up with this List of Mysteries.
-Since this is all new, I’m not using NEW until I update this in 2015, although I may add series in as I find them in my bookshelves, and yes, I’ll use that NEW then.
 I hope you find it useful.

 Maeve Maddox at Daily Writing Tips has defined the differences between mystery, thriller, and suspense — I know I’ve been curious.

 If you know someone else who would enjoy it, please share or tweet it!

 Oh, and Romantic Suspense can be found on the List of Romances.

 Mystery finds “the main character is occupied in tracking down the truth about an event, usually a murder.
 If the protagonist is in any danger, it is usually moderate, and becomes a problem only as the detective approaches the truth.
 You can also divide Mystery into seven sub-genres: amateur sleuth, cozies, crime, detective, historical, police procedural, and private investigator.